Updated November 2020 to add more links and helpful information.

 Step 4 | Write your actual blog post

-If you intend for gifters to find your post organically, definitely consider writing a longer post and optimizing it for keywords and keyword synonyms.
+If you intend for gifters to find your post organically, definitely consider writing a longer post and optimizing it for keywords and keyword synonym phrases.

 If you intend for the majority of traffic to come from Pinterest, you’ll be fine with a shorter post.
 Designing a captivating pin to drive traffic to your gift guide will be your best strategy.